jdepoix/WBS-Project-timetracker-backend/README.md

 If you're deploying on a production system, execture `prod` instead.

-Afterwards, make a copy of `passwords.template.json` and rename it to `passwords.json`.
-Now fill in the passwords, needed for your environment.
+Afterwards, make a copy of `conf.template.json` and rename it to `conf.json`.
+Now fill in the settings, needed for your environment.

 # Routes